St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 Monday, March 16

 Day trip to Howth on the DART (fish and chips, cliff walk, harbor seals).
-Or, alternative: Phoenix Park and Dublin Zoo for the day.
-Quiet evening - the parade tomorrow requires stamina.
+Or Phoenix Park and Dublin Zoo for the day.
+Quiet evening.
+Tomorrow requires stamina.

 Tuesday, March 17 (St. Patrick's Day)

 Big breakfast.
 Walk to your chosen parade viewing spot south of Christ Church by 11 AM.
 Watch the parade (noon to 1:30 PM).
 Lunch at Boxty House or any south-side pub serving food.
-Afternoon at the Family Village (the energy is electric on the 17th).
+Afternoon doing the festival's Tuesday programming (the Family Village is closed today - check the festival app for Tuesday-specific kids' events).
 Early dinner.
 Bedtime.

 Wednesday, March 18 (Departure)